johnsaugy/Bamazon/README.md

 # Bamazon

 An experimental CLI ecommerce application built with Node.js & MySQL.
 This application implements a simple command line based storefront using the npm [inquirer](https://www.npmjs.com/package/inquirer) package and the MySQL database backend together with the npm [mysql](https://www.npmjs.com/package/mysql) package.
-The application presents three interfaces: **customer**, **manager**, and **supervisor**
+The application presents three interfaces: **customer**, **manager**, and **supervisor**.

 ## Prerequisites
 ### MySQL